How To Clean Flooring

 Rugs with a Flat Weave

-Most flatweave rugs can take regular vacuuming on both the front and back of the carpet; read the care label or contact the maker if you’re not sure.
+Most flatweave rugs can be vacuumed regularly on both the front and back of the carpet; read the care label or contact the maker if you’re not sure.
 When vacuuming sensitive rugs, work in small parts and use a floor head that produces little to no vibration.

 Spot cleaning is the most effective method of dealing with spills.
-You should blot wet spots with a paper towel.
-However, do not rub them since this will cause the stain to bleed or set in.
-The recommended method is spot cleaning with a light detergent and hot water for more difficult stains.
+Blot wet spots with a paper towel.
+Do not rub them, as this will cause the stain to bleed or set in.
+For more difficult stains, the recommended method is spot cleaning with a light detergent and hot water.

 Carpet with a Medium to High Pile

 Using a turbo or electric power nozzle is the most efficient cleaning method to clean this carpet.
-Both are equipped, in most cases, with a regular revolving roller brush that cleans deep into the carpet’s carpet fibers.
-By caressing the rug, you can determine the weaving is going.
+In most cases, both are equipped with a regular revolving roller brush that cleans deep into the carpet’s fibers.
+By caressing the rug, you can determine how the weaving is going.
 Make sure you vacuum with the grain rather than against it to avoid damaging the carpet (this can cause breakage).

 Shag Carpet

 Those shag carpets and extremely fuzzy rugs are incredibly comfortable to walk on.
 However, they can be challenging to keep clean.
-(This is especially true because they can be quickly ruined by overzealous cleaning if you are not cautious!)
+(This is especially true because overzealous cleaning can quickly ruin them if you are not cautious!)
 Borrow or hire a steam cleaner for the most thorough and fail-proof cleaning (many hardware stores offer this service).
 However, a straight suction floor nozzle can gently go over the rug for routine maintenance-type cleaning.
 If your carpet is tiny and you have some outdoor space, you may take it outside.
 Hang it up and beat it with the head of a broom handle to remove dirt and dust particles.